SMerrony/dgemua/STATUS.md

   | HANGMAN (IMSUTIL) | Bad comparison in WDCMP after displaying start screen | 28 May 2021 |
   | WUMPUS    | Hang/loop after displaying start screen | 24 May 2021 |

+### Reminders
+* Check ?READ/WRITE/OPEN flag mode interpretation - it might be back-to-front
+* Is there an off-by-one in byte handling somewhere - could explain display glitches
+*